Culture Rules Creating Schools Where Children Want to Learn and Adults Want to Work

 School culture is unarguably central to a school’s success or failure.
 While there is no single "correct" school culture, there are lessons to be learned.
 Culture Rules examines the factors that create an environment where students want to learn, and adults want to teach.

-- Considers hot topics such as teacher workload, discipline, marking, CPD and shows how these can influence a school’s culture and success
+- considers hot topics such as teacher workload, discipline, marking, CPD and shows how these can influence a school’s culture and success; and

 Full of practical, sustainable ideas for schools to implement in the short and long term, this is essential reading for all school leaders in primary and secondary schools looking to build a great school culture in their organisations.

-Introduction Part 1 The Adults 1.
+Introduction Part I The Adults 1.
 How can we recruit the right teachers?
 2. How can we make a school where teachers stay for the long term?
 3. How can we develop teachers?
 4. How can we reduce workload?
-Part 2 The Children 5.
+Part II The Children 5.
 How can we help our children lead fulfilled lives?
 6. How can we help children cope with negativity?
 7. How can we teach our children to be polite?
 8. How can we help our children value education?
-Part 3 Culture Change 9.
+Part III Culture Change 9.
 Why can school cultures decline?
 10. How can schools improve their culture?
-Part 4 Case Studies
+Part IV Case Studies